rieckpil/progmot/content/post/writing-a-book-remotely.md

 After the review had been completed by both co-authors (six-eyes principle), we integrated the change into the `preview` branch to collect multiple chapters for the next release.
 Once every two months or so, we created the next work-in-progress release by merging the changes to the `main` branch.

-All that's left to do then is to click the release button inside Leanpub to build a new digital version of our eBook.
+All that's left to do then is to click the release button inside Leanpub to build a new digital version of our ebook.
 Theoretically, we could even automate this and publish a new release for the `main` branch on each commit.

 ## Getting the First Readers aka.
 Early Feedback 📖

-Given the fact that we had figured out how to sell the eBook and how to write it, we now had to start, well, actually writing the eBook.
+Given the fact that we had figured out how to sell the ebook and how to write it, we now had to start, well, actually writing the ebook.

 We found how to split the work and who would write what based on our own interests naturally.
 While Björn and I were more focused on implementing features for the sample application and connecting various AWS services, Tom was more into the CI/CD and infrastructure setup.